 The Tahoe region is facing a housing affordability crisis, and the Tahoe Regional Planning Agency is updating its housing policies to address it.
 Tahoe's land use rules must protect Lake Tahoe's clarity by law.
 Any changes to housing development must balance community needs with lake protection.

 TRPA is starting its environmental review process for planned updates to housing development rules and other housing policies.
-These changes are intended to expand access to housing for Tahoe’s workforce as well as other low-income residents, seniors, and people with disabilities.
+These changes are intended to expand access to housing for Tahoe’s workforce and other low-income residents, seniors, and people with disabilities.
 These changes will build on and expand policy updates made during the recent Phase 2 Housing Amendment process.
 We expect these new rules to be adopted by the end of 2026.

 In 2012, TRPA conducted an environmental analysis that set a cap on the number of housing units that could be built within the Tahoe Basin without compromising lake clarity.
 Any housing development incentives TRPA adopts must prioritize workforce housing, not more luxury development.

-TRPA staff have presented some ideas that would make it easier to build any housing and in ways that could decrease lake clarity.
+TRPA staff have presented some ideas that would make it easier to build any housing in ways that could decrease lake clarity.
 Our communities need housing abundance for workers, not more housing for second-home buyers.
 That requires smart policy, not just more construction.

 A survey released by TRPA in December 2025 revealed a concerning trend: two-thirds of Tahoe Basin residents struggle to afford housing.
 Clearly, we need better policies to ensure the housing units we have are being used by the people who live and work here, not just by visitors.